Brain Metastases: Staging and Treatment

 Treatment Options

-Treatment for brain mets depends on many factors, like your primary cancer stage and what treatments you are getting, your age, overall health, and number of brain mets.
+Treatment for brain mets depends on many things, like your primary cancer stage and what treatments you are getting, your age, overall health, and the number of brain mets.
 Your treatment may include some or all of the following:

 Each primary cancer acts and is treated differently.
 The treatment options for brain mets depend on your primary tumor type.

-Your skull is hard and meant to protect your brain.
-Inside your skull there is not much extra space.
+Your skull is hard and protects your brain.
+There is not much extra space inside your skull.
 Brain metastases take up space in the brain, putting pressure on nearby tissue.
 This pressure can cause symptoms.
 The first goal of treatment is to relieve some of this pressure by decreasing swelling.
 To do this, medications called corticosteroids are used (dexamethasone, prednisone).
 They can be given by mouth (orally) or through an intravenous (IV, into a vein) catheter.
 Some people feel better soon after starting steroids.
 However, this does not mean the tumor is gone.
 You may also be given medication to treat or prevent seizures.

 Surgery